fischertechnik/txt_demo_ROBOPro_SLI/FtTxtWorkspace/README.md

 [See readme](./TxtDeps/README.md)<br/>
     This project contains the include and library fields for the fischertechnik SLI's and local programs Eclipse project.
 It is as it is, no need to compile or change.

-## My first project
+## How can I create my first Eclipse SLI project
 Advice: Study carefully `TxtSharedLibraryInterface` and `TxtSharedLibraryInterface2` before you start with your own project.
 Exercise:<br/>
 You are going make the basics for your first Eclipse SLI project.